NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 .. note::

-  If you want to download from Uppmax, execute following code from a folder on your local computer: :code:`scp <username>@rackham.uppmax.uu.se:diff_cpg_25p.bed .`.
+  If you want to download from Rackham, execute following code from a folder on your local computer: :code:`scp <username>@rackham.uppmax.uu.se:diff_cpg_25p.bed .`.
 Don't forget the trailing :code:`.`!
 This will download the diff_cpg_25p.bed file to that particular folder.

 .. image:: Figures/UCSC_bed_2.png